 - 10510 Citizenship and Civic Engagement An exhibit that shows learning about or contributing to your community, your country or your world. - 10520 Communication An exhibit that shows learning about written, oral, and visual communication skills in their many forms.
 Includes learning from participation in Theatre Arts projects or programs including puppets, stage design, etc. May include original creative writing, poetry, fiction and non-fiction, etc. - 10530 4-H Poster Communication Exhibit Special poster exhibit to visually tell a story or idea about 4-H to the general public.
-Exhibitors must use one of the following themes: - 4-H is . . . (open to 4-H'er's interpretation) - Join 4-H - 4-H Grows...
-(4-H.org national marketing theme) - Quest to Be Your Best (Iowa 4-H Youth Conference theme) - How Do You 4-H? (variation of Iowa State Fair theme)
+Exhibitors must use one of the following themes: - 4-H is . . . (open to 4-H'er's interpretation) - Join 4-H - Find Your Spark (4-H.org national marketing theme) - Building the Future (Iowa 4-H Youth Conference theme) - Find Your Fun (in 4H) (variation of Iowa State Fair theme)